dsamist/macawconsult/README.md

 # macawconsult
-This repository is for all that concerns macawconsult project from fola
+This repository is for all that concerns macawconsult web application project.